ECP-VeloC/AXL/doc/README.md

 MKDIR           |    Boolean |       1 | Yes | Specifies whether the destination file system supports the creation of directories (1) or not (0).
 COPY\_METADATA  |    Boolean |       0 | Yes | Whether file metadata like timestamp and permission bits should also be copied.

+Thread safety: setting the DEBUG or any per-transfer configuration value after the transfer has been dispatched entails a race contion between the main thread and the worker threads.
+Changing configuration options after a transfer has been dispatched is not supported.

 # Transferring files
 Regardless of the transfer type, the basic control flow of a transfer is always:
 1. AXL\_Create - allocate a new transfer object, providing its type and a name